bbkane/www.bbkane.com/content/recipes/Momma-Wang's-Chinese-Chili-Sauce/index.md

 - 2 Tbsp sugar
 - A lot of peanuts
 - 1 cup fermented black soybeans
-- A lot of oil
+- A lot of oil (usually vegetable oil, but whatever's on hand)

 ## Optional Ingredients